-By course planning, we are referring to the things you must do to prepare for and facilitate an upcoming course.
-See our suggested timeline below.
-If you are seeking information related to the design process of a new course in terms of content and structure, we would encourage you to explore our instructional design and instructional delivery format resources for further reference.
+By course planning, we are referring to the things you do to prepare for an upcoming course, tasks during the course, and responsibilities at the conclusion of a course.
+If you are seeking information about the design of a new course, please explore our instructional design and instructional delivery format resources for further reference.

-Though you're likely busy thinking about midterms and exams for the term you're teaching in, it's important to start thinking about upcoming courses in advance.
-You may want to spend time in advance:
+Though you're likely busy thinking about midterms and exams for the course(s) you may be teaching now, it's also important to start thinking about upcoming courses.
+You may want to consider:

 While learners are purchasing books and reviewing class schedules, you will be quickly wrapping up your course preparations.
 This involves tasks such as: